 Jenna & Mark, a designer and a pastry chef living in Brooklyn, NY are owners of Whimsy & Spice, a Brooklyn bakeshop.
 Sweet Fine Day is a visual journal of 2 self employed entrepreneurs juggling parenting, business and family life in New York City.

 Read more about us, including answers to FAQs.

 I occasionally link to products using affiliate links.
-I get a small commission if you purchase something from that link and this helps cover hosting costs.
-You can read more about why I started using affiliate links here.
+It doesn't happen often, but when I do, they are links to products I have bought myself.
+I get a small commission if you purchase something from that link and this helps cover hosting costs (we use LiquidWeb and LOVE them) Thanks for your support.